Azure/azure-relay-bridge/examples/sqlserver/README.md

-## Microsoft SQL Server example
+# Azure Relay Bridge - Microsoft SQL Server example

-This directory contains a set of sample files illustrating how to bridge to a SQL Server instance.
+This directory contains a set of sample files illustrating how to bridge SQL clients to a remote SQL Server instance in a private network via Azure Relay.

 ## Relay Setup